-Apple’s iPhone 8 and iPhone 8 Plus are two of the best smartphones money can buy but they aren’t perfect.
-Early adopters are running into a myriad of problems including weird battery drain.
+Apple’s iPhone 8 and iPhone 8 Plus are still two of the best smartphones money can buy, but they aren’t perfect. iPhone 8 users are running into a myriad of problems including weird battery drain.

 Some iPhone 8 users are noticing rapid battery loss in situations where the battery shouldn’t be taking a significant hit.
 In some cases this may be related to a bad battery.
 In most cases though, it’s an app gone rogue or simply bad habits from the person behind the wheel.

 We expect Apple to roll out frequent iOS 12 maintenance updates but there’s no telling how long you’ll have to wait for the next upgrade.
 While you wait, you should try and fix these bad battery life issues yourself.

 This guide will take you through some potential fixes and some tips that will help if and when you start noticing weird drain on your iPhone 8 or iPhone 8 Plus.

 Sometimes all it takes is a simple restart.
 If you start to notice odd battery drain on your iPhone 8 or iPhone 8 Plus, hold down the power button and power the device down.

 Your iPhone 8 comes with an extremely useful battery saving function called Low Power Mode.
 Low Power Mode minimizes animations (you can also do this manually) and optimizes your devices performance.
 Services like AirDrop and iCloud Sync will be disabled, but you can still make phone calls, receive texts, etc. You can turn Low Power Mode on whenever you want.

 - Head into your iPhone 8’s Settings.